 Certificates of Achievement

-The Comprehensive Achievement Certificate is awarded to students who have completed both the practical (performance) and theory assessments for a specific level, beginning in Level 5.
+The Comprehensive Achievement Certificate is awarded to students who have completed both the practical (performance) and theory examinations for a specific level, beginning in Level 5.
 No application is necessary for the Comprehensive Achievement Certificate.

 Certificates of Excellence

-Submitting Students for Assessment
+Submitting Students for Examinations

-How do I submit students for assessment?
+How do I submit students for an examination?

 How do I know what level is appropriate for my student?